 Pre Foreclosure Leads on the Market

 These are the easiest leads to find since they’re “on the market,” which means they’re listed on the Multiple Listing Service (MLS).
-You can find these leads by working with a local realtor.
-All licensed realtors have MLS access and unless the property is a short sale, any realtor should be able to help you.
+You can find these leads by working with a local real estate agent.
+All licensed real estate agents have MLS access and unless the property is a short sale, any real estate agent should be able to help you.

-When you work with a realtor to find pre foreclosure leads, you usually don’t pay the realtor anything up front.
-This does vary by state, but generally the realtor is paid at closing from the seller’s proceeds.
+When you work with a real estate agent to find pre foreclosure leads, you usually don’t pay the real estate agent anything up front.
+This does vary by state, but generally the real estate agent is paid at closing from the seller’s proceeds.
 This is important to know, so you can use their expertise and guidance without worrying about any additional costs.
-Further, this means that you should be looking for off market leads at the same time you’re using a realtor to help with leads on the market.
+Further, this means that you should be looking for off market leads at the same time you’re using a real estate agent to help with leads on the market.